jaapgorjup/foslr-newt-helmchart/README.md

-# Helm Chart to quickly deploy Newt to your Kubernetes environment
+# Deploy Newt Wireguard client to your Kubernetes environment

 ## About Newt
 Newt is a client created for working together with Pangolin.
 This is useful to connect your own infrastructure to outside without the need of third party services like Cloudflare tunnels.
 This helm chart is created to allow you to quicklly add a Kubernetes workload to the Internet without needing to open up your own infrastructure.